A’s get lefty reliever Chafin from Cubs for 2 minor leaguers

 The Cubs received outfielder Greg Deichmann and right-hander Daniel Palencia.

-Oakland is in second place in the AL West and holds the league’s second wild-card spot.
-The A’s began the day 5 1/2 games behind first-place Houston.
+Oakland is in second place in the AL West and holds the league’s second wild-card spot by one game over Seattle.
+The A’s are five games behind first-place Houston.

 The disappointing Cubs are fourth in the NL Central at 50-51 and could be very busy before Friday’s trade deadline, with star players such as Anthony Rizzo, Kris Bryant, Javier Báez and Craig Kimbrel all attractive pieces potentially available to other teams.